erikjan22/Scalable-Slack-cluster/README.md

 _- Issues with Spark cluster: new workers don't always want to connect to the master_ I have the idea that this only happens after you try to add to start an ansible playbook on an individual slave node.

-_- Check to see if in the hosts file you can also use another name than ansible-node to point to the main machine_

 _- Protect the ClusterInfo.json file from user interference_

 _- Modify upscaling Flask function so that user can give an argument to make multiple slaves.
 Do the same for downscaling_